-If you want to keep the water and ice coming out of your refrigerator fresh, then you will need to be changing that water filter every six months.
-Of course, this means that you will be getting through water filters like crazy.
+If you want to keep the fresh water and ice from your refrigerator, you must change that water filter every six months.
+Of course, this means you will get through water filters like crazy.
 So, can you recycle refrigerator water filters?

 Let’s take a look!